kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-arrow1.md

 ✖ The left hand side of the arrow is not destructible  - start: 292, end: 295 ✖ Expected a ')' to match the '(' token here - start: 306, end: 309
 ✖ Expected a `;` - start: 312, end: 313
+✖ Block body arrows can not be immediately invoked without a group - start: 324, end: 325 ✖ Block body arrows can not be immediately invoked without a group - start: 337, end: 338 ✖ Block body arrows can not be immediately invoked without a group - start: 356, end: 357 ✖ Expected a `;` - start: 356, end: 357
+✖ Block body arrows can not be immediately invoked without a group - start: 374, end: 375 ✖ Block body arrows can not be immediately invoked without a group - start: 395, end: 396 ✖ Block body arrows can not be immediately invoked without a group - start: 411, end: 412 ✖ Block body arrows can not be immediately invoked without a group - start: 430, end: 431 ✖ Block body arrows can not be immediately invoked without a group - start: 452, end: 453 ✖ Block body arrows can not be immediately invoked without a group - start: 474, end: 475 ✖ Block body arrows can not be immediately invoked without a group - start: 496, end: 497 ✖ Block body arrows can not be immediately invoked without a group - start: 518, end: 519

 ```